ITPATJIDR/L8zyKube/Readme.md

 - Create resource
     - Can Copy & Paste from Clipboard
     - Simple template
+    - Add Create mode So Kube need to create manifest file process include it to Lazykube
 - Error Optimization
 - Switch context
 - Monitor Kubernetes status and disk usage